oksusoo1/fireflutter/README.md

 - Note that, you need to create your own composite indexes when you build functions that query on fields that are not indexed by fireflutter.
   - For instance, you make a function for getting posts that have most no of comments on this year. then, you may need to create an composite index with `noOfComments` and `year`.

-### Setting admin on firestore security rules
+### Admin setting

-- To set a user admin, Add the user's UID as field name(key) with the value of `true` in `/settings/admin`.
+- To set a user admin, Add the user's UID as field name(key) with the value of `true` in `/settings/admins`.
   - For instance, `{ "UID_AAA": true, "UID_BBB": true }`, then users whose uid is UID_AAA and UID_BBB are the admins.

 ![Security Rules Admin](https://raw.githubusercontent.com/thruthesky/fireflutter/main/readme/images/security-rules-admin.jpg?raw=true)

+- One thing to note is that, by adding user's UID into `/settings/admins` does not make the app to know who is the admin.
+  - Add `isAdmin` field to true on `/users/<UID>` in realtime database.
+  - Or you can call `UserModel::updateAdminStatus()` in app.
+But it will read firestore document onetime.
+    - So, it is also one way to run it when user signed in.
+It will be a good option when the app has less than 1,000 users who signs in a day.
+If the app has a lot more users who signs in a day, then it may costs also.
+    - Another options is that the app can call `UserModel::updateAdminStatus()` on a secret page.
+Like when a user long presses after 3 times of touches, the app opens a secret admin(or test) page, and there it can call the method.